A company uses Azure SQL Database to store data for an app. The data includes sensitive information.

 You need to implement the messaging solution.

 Solution: Use the .Net API to add a message to an Azure Service Bus Queue from the mobile application.
-Create an Azure Function App that uses an Azure Service Bus Queue trigger.
+Create an Azure Windows VM that is triggered from Azure Service Bus Queue.

 Does the solution meet the goal?